afeld/python-public-policy/syllabus.md

 ## Class Policies

 - All submissions must be made from a Jupyter notebook file, following [these instructions](https://python-public-policy.afeld.me/en/{{school_slug}}/assignments.html).
 - Attendance is mandatory, but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.
-If you are ill, injured, or have unexpected travel, you do not need permission to [participate in class remotely / watch the recording](#zoom).
+If you are ill, injured, or have unexpected travel, please [watch the recording](#class-recordings).

 ### Sharing